 If you have any further questions, contact Taxpayer Service by calling (720) 913-9300.

 If you have questions concerning the valuation of your property, call the Assessor’s Office at (720) 913-4162.

 You Can Pay Your Property Taxes Using an eCheck

 Why mail your payments when you can pay your property taxes in minutes using an eCheck?
 The City and County of Denver now offers eCheck, in addition to credit cards, to pay property taxes online.
 Please click on the “Pay Property Tax” link below in the Payments & Due Dates section to use this faster and more secure method to make your payments now

-You’re free to charge it.
-Starting this year, Denver Mayor Michael B. Hancock is eliminating convenience fees for paying city taxes, fees, bills and fines with a credit or debit card.
+Denver Mayor Michael B. Hancock eliminated convenience fees in 2014 for paying city taxes, fees, bills and fines with a credit or debit card.
 Paying online is faster, more convenient, saves postage and helps the environment through reduced paper and waste costs.
 And now it’s cheaper too.